BranchingBad/zone-poker/CONTRIBUTING.md

     -   For other protocols like DNS, use appropriate mocking techniques (e.g., `unittest.mock.patch`) to simulate server responses.
     -   Tests should cover both successful responses and potential error cases (e.g., API errors, timeouts, non-existent domains).

+-   **Validating the Package Build Locally**: Before submitting a pull request, especially if you've made changes to `pyproject.toml` or file structures, it's a good practice to verify that the package builds correctly and includes all necessary files.
+This process mimics the `validate-package` job in our CI pipeline.
+    1.  **Build the package:**
+        ```bash
+        # Ensure you have the 'build' package installed (pip install build)
+        python -m build
+        ```
+        This will create a `dist` directory with a `.whl` file.

+    2.  **Create a separate test environment:**
+        ```bash
+        # Create a new virtual environment outside your project directory
+        python3 -m venv /tmp/zone-poker-test-env
+        source /tmp/zone-poker-test-env/bin/activate
+        ```

+    3.  **Install the built package:**
+        ```bash
+        # Install the wheel you just built along with dev dependencies
+        pip install "dist/zone_poker-*.whl[dev]"
+        ```

+    4.  **Run the tests from the new environment.** If all tests pass, it confirms that all modules and data files (like `takeover_fingerprints.json`) were correctly included in the package.

 -   **Separation of Concerns**: The project maintains a strict separation between data gathering (analysis) and data presentation (display/output).
     -   **Analysis Modules (`modules/analysis/`)**: These modules should *only* contain the logic for gathering and processing data.
 They must not contain any `print()` statements or `rich` components.
 Their sole responsibility is to perform a task and return a data dictionary.
     -   **Display Module (`modules/display.py`)**: This module is responsible for all user-facing console output using the `rich` library.